dozzie/seismometer-toolbox/doc/manpages/daemonshepherd.rst

 Restart strategy
 ----------------

-When a daemon dies, it's restarted after backoff time.
+When a daemon dies, it's restarted after a backoff time.
 If it dies again, next backoff interval will be used.
 A list of backoff intervals (expressed as number of seconds before next try) is called a *restart strategy*.
 Typically it would be a increasing list of integers, so on first death daemon is restarted soon, but if it keeps dying, it will be restarted less often to